jasonblanchard/openapi-typescript-server/README.md

 import type * as ServerTypes from "./gen/server.ts";
 import type { Request, Response } from "express";

-// Explicitly specifying the type rather than relying on structural typing, gives you type inference for handler arguments and faster feedback in the definition vs at the call site. const API: ServerTypes.Server<Request, Response> = {
+// Explicitly specifying the type (rather than relying on structural typing)
+// gives you type inference for handler arguments and faster feedback in the
+// definition vs at the call site. const API: ServerTypes.Server<Request, Response> = {
   makePetSpeak: async ({ parameters, requestBody }) => {
     const petId = parameters.path.petId;